oharaandrew314/3303Bomberman/README.md

 3. Create a Client
     1. Enter the <IP>:<PORT> of the host to connect to (initially localhost)
     2. The client will launch and attempt to connect to the server on the host
+    3. Press the 'Enter' key to start the game
 3. The server and clients include help menus for applicable topics

 It is not reccomended to attempt to use command-line arguments to launch the server and client, they are deprecated and unmaintained